mainwp/Bulk-Setting-Manager-Keys/Antispam Bee/README.md

 ## Antispam Bee settings key

+Tested version of WordPress 4.9.8, plugin version was Antispam Bee 2.9.0

 This file is a key for the settings of the [Antispam Bee](https://wordpress.org/plugins/antispam-bee/).

 ## How to use this key